ENSAE Paris - École d'ingénieurs pour l'économie, la data science, la finance et l'actuariat

 Objectif

-The purpose of this course is to study linear regressions and to introduce the notion of causality in the social sciences.
-It shows how and under which conditions causal parameters can be identified and estimated from random samples.
-The separate issue of prediction will also be addressed.
-Particular emphasis is placed on the method of least squares, with ordinary least squares and two-stage least squares estimators.
+This course aims to study linear regressions and introduce the notion of causality in the social sciences.
+It shows how and under what conditions causal parameters can be identified and estimated from random samples.
+The distinct question of prediction will also be addressed.
+Particular emphasis is placed on the method of least squares, with ordinary least squares (OLS) and two-stage least squares (2SLS) estimators.

-Key Learning Outcomes: Upon completion of the course, the student will be able to:
+Main learning outcomes: By the end of the course, students will be able to:

-- Make predictions from OLS; select a model that provides a "good" prediction.
+• Make predictions using OLS; select a model that ensures “good” prediction.

-- Know the asymptotic properties of the OLS estimator, construct hypothesis tests and confidence intervals from this estimator;
+• Know the asymptotic properties of the OLS estimator, construct hypothesis tests and confidence intervals based on this estimator.

-- Understand under which conditions the OLS estimator identifies a causal effect.
+• Understand under what conditions the OLS estimator identifies a causal effect.

-- Recognize a situation of endogeneity and use, via the two-stage least squares estimator, an instrumental variable chosen appropriately.
-Correctly interpret the corresponding causal effect in the case of instrumental and binary "treatment" (LATE).
+• Recognize a situation of endogeneity and, using the two-stage least squares estimator, apply a suitably chosen instrumental variable.
+Correctly interpret the corresponding causal effect in the case of an instrument and a binary “treatment” (LATE).

-- Conduct a complete econometric analysis with real data in STATA (specification, choice of estimation method, tests, etc.) and interpret the results.
+• Carry out a complete econometric analysis with real data in R (specification, choice of estimation method, tests, etc.) and interpret the results.

 Plan

-1. The fundamentals of linear regressions: definition of OLS, finite distance properties, quality of regressions, convergence of OLS, interpretation of theoretical regressions.
+1. Fundamentals of linear regressions: definition of OLS, finite-sample properties, regression quality, convergence of OLS, interpretation of theoretical regressions.

-2. Precision in linear regressions: asymptotic properties of OLS, precision of OLS and predictions, choice of regressors, tests and confidence intervals.
+2. Precision in linear regressions: asymptotic properties of OLS, accuracy of OLS and predictions, choice of regressors, tests and confidence intervals.

-4. Instrumental variables: motivation in randomized experiments, generalization to linear models, two-stage least squares estimator, inference.
+5. Instrumental variables: motivation in the case of randomized experiments, generalization to linear models, two-stage least squares estimator, inference.

 Références